Journal of the Anthropological Society of Oxford

-The Journal of the Anthropological Society of Oxford is a peer-reviewed academic journal of anthropology that was established in 1970.
+The Journal of the Anthropological Society of Oxford (JASO) is a peer-reviewed academic journal of anthropology that was established in 1970.
 Publishing the print edition was discontinued in 2000 and in 2009 the journal was re-launched as an open access online journal without publishing fees (diamond open access).
 All the back-issues and occasional papers are available online.
-The editor-in-chief is Bob Parkin who has also written about the history of the journal.
+For many years the editor-in-chief was Bob Parkin who has also written about the history of the journal.
 Malcolm Chapman also discusses the history in his introduction to Edwin Ardener's essays.

+Since 2023 the journal has been run by a collective made up of research students and three members of Oxford anthropology teaching staff: Morgan Clarke, Chihab El Khachab and David Zeitlyn.